mpbarbosa/monitora_vagas/docs/features/FUNCTIONAL_REQUIREMENTS.md

 - **AC-008A.24:** Filtering shall not trigger a new API call
 - **AC-008A.25:** Date inputs shall remain disabled during filtering operations

-**Start New Search Action:**
+**Reset Button Action:**

-- **AC-008A.26:** "Start New Search" button shall have distinct ID "start-new-search-btn"
+- **AC-008A.26:** "Reset" button shall have distinct ID "reset-btn"
+- **AC-008A.27:** Clicking "Reset" shall trigger a state change to "Initial State"
-- **AC-008A.27:** Clicking "Start New Search" shall clear all displayed results
+- **AC-008A.28:** The state change shall clear all displayed results
-- **AC-008A.28:** Clicking "Start New Search" shall hide results container
+- **AC-008A.29:** The state change shall hide results container
-- **AC-008A.29:** Clicking "Start New Search" shall enable hotel selector
+- **AC-008A.30:** The state change shall enable hotel selector
-- **AC-008A.30:** Clicking "Start New Search" shall enable check-in date input
+- **AC-008A.31:** The state change shall enable check-in date input
-- **AC-008A.31:** Clicking "Start New Search" shall enable check-out date input
+- **AC-008A.32:** The state change shall enable check-out date input
-- **AC-008A.32:** Clicking "Start New Search" shall enable search button ("busca vagas")
+- **AC-008A.33:** The state change shall enable search button ("busca vagas")
-- **AC-008A.33:** Clicking "Start New Search" shall hide "Start New Search" button
+- **AC-008A.34:** The state change shall hide "Reset" button itself
-- **AC-008A.34:** Clicking "Start New Search" shall hide Copy Results and Clear Results buttons
+- **AC-008A.35:** The state change shall hide Copy Results and Clear Results buttons
-- **AC-008A.35:** Clicking "Start New Search" shall reset guest counter to default value (2)
+- **AC-008A.36:** The state change shall reset guest counter to default value (2)
-- **AC-008A.36:** Clicking "Start New Search" shall disable guest counter
+- **AC-008A.37:** The state change shall disable guest counter
-- **AC-008A.36:** Clicking "Start New Search" shall preserve previously selected values in date inputs
+- **AC-008A.38:** The state change shall preserve previously selected values in date inputs
-- **AC-008A.37:** Clicking "Start New Search" shall return application to initial ready state
+- **AC-008A.39:** The "Reset" button ONLY changes the page state; all UI updates are triggered by the state change

 #### FR-008A Business Rules